 When driving to work is a daily routine, there’s nothing more painful than high prices at the pump.

 Nationally, gasoline prices are going up.
-In some parts of the country, including New York City and much of the West coast, gasoline is already above $4 a gallon.
+In some parts of the country, including New York City and much of the West coast, gasoline seems to stay above $4 a gallon.

 Stand Up and Be Recognized